-Limited Warranty Coverage (For USA Only)If your product does not work properly because of a defect in materials or workmanship, Panasonic Consumer Electronics Corporation (referred to as "the warrantor") will, for the length of the period indicated on the chart below, which starts with the date of original purchase ("warranty period"), at its option either (a) repair your product with new or refurbished parts, (b) replace it with a new or a refurbished equivalent value product, or (c) refund your purchase price.
-The decision to repair, replace or refund will be made by the warrantor.
+Panasonic Canada Inc. warrants this product to be free from defects in material and workmanship under normal use and for a period as stated below from the date of original purchase agrees to, at its option either (a) repair your product with new or refurbished parts, (b) replace it with a new or a refurbished equivalent value product, or (c) refund your purchase price.
+The decision to repair, replace or refund will be made by Panasonic Canada Inc.